 Reading at Valentine Primary School

-Following on from this, children are taught their letters sounds, or phonemes.
-We teach them through the Jolly Phonics programme, which introduces sounds through a picture clue, song, action and story.
-Children practise their new sounds through word building or blending of sounds to make words.
+After October half term, the children are introduced to letter sounds which are called phonemes.
+We use cued articulation for this to ensure the children are saying the pure phonic sound.
+This supports their reading but also their speech development in class.
+We introduce sounds through a picture clue and action.
+Children practice their new sounds through word building or blending of sounds to make words.
 They are also introduced to tricky words (words we cannot sound out) and a variety of high frequency words.
-By the end of Year R children will have been introduced to all 44 phonemes in the English language and be able to use them in their reading.
+By the end of Year R, children will have been introduced to all 44 phonemes in the English language and be able to use them in their reading.

 Children take part in individual reading every week to apply their skills learnt in phonics.
 They have reading activities in their child-initiated time as well.
 Once sounds have been introduced, teachers spend time embedding the sounds in different contexts.
-In addition to this, they are taught to understand what they are reading, being questioned about characters and settings, and making simple predictions based on what they have already read.
-This can be completed through role-play activities and drama, where children have to be a character and understand how the character relates to others.
+In addition to this, they are taught to understand what they are reading through analysing characters and settings and making simple predictions based on what they have already read.
+Understanding is reinforced by completing role-play activities and drama, where children have to act like a character and understand how the character relates to others.

 Reading in Years 1 and 2

-Reading in KS1 is taught through phonics which is a method of teaching reading by letter sounds, which builds up to blending these sounds together to achieve full pronunciation of whole words.
-Phonics is taught through 'Letters and Sounds' and throughout KS1 the children learn phase 4-6, with hopefully a prior secure knowledge of phase 2 and 3, which is covered in year R. During phase 4-6 the children learn phonemes, graphemes, split digraphs, prefixes and suffixes and tenses.
+Following on from Year R, phonics in KS1 is continued to be taught through 'Letters and Sounds'.
+Throughout KS1, the children learn phase 3-6, building upon their knowledge of phases 1 and 2.
+During phase 3-6 the children learn phonemes, graphemes, split digraphs, prefixes and suffixes and tenses.
 They are also taught a range of words by sight; these are called tricky words and cannot be sounded out phonetically.
 Children complete a 20-minute phonics session daily.